MTDzi/bead_gym/README.md

 Everything is in 3D, although during implementation I'll try to write it such that it's always possible to adapt it for a 2D application.

 The **main use-case I'm thinkin about** is an environment for a quadrotor flying along a pre-defined path ("3D race track").
+Not that exciting, but actually: the main source of inspiration was this drone from Red Bull that is capable of following an F1 car: https://youtu.be/9pEqyr_uT-k?si=XT6pCsmlhHApGAiA
+I'd like to be able to have a race of these types of drones, flying through volumes of turbulant air, to have the chassis of the drone vibrate due to falling into resonance.

 A **more advanced use-case** I can foresee is a race invoving several quadrotors flying along a pre-defined path, but with obstacles / walls / etc. The quadrotors can bump against each other and the obstacles.